pupil-labs/pupil-docs/src/invisible/basic-concepts/events.md

 ---
-# permalink: /invisible/explainers/events
+permalink: /invisible/basic-concepts/events
-# description: Introduction to a number of organizational constructs.
+description: Introduction on events and theri usage in Pupil Cloud.
 ---

 # Events